Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Introduction

 The overall design of the Frame In-N-Out framework is under study.
 A key challenge lies in the absence of existing training datasets that explicitly capture Frame In and Frame Out dynamics.
 To address this, we redesign the data curation pipeline from scratch.
 This includes identifying track-worthy objects, improving tracking reliability, and defining suitable bounding boxes that partition the first frame from the extended canvas region.
 A new video Diffusion Transformer~\cite{yang2024cogvideox, peebles2023scalable} is needed to integrate multiple conditions that are either spatiotemporal pixel-aligned~\cite{li2025image, yin2023dragnuwa, wang2024motionctrl} (\eg, motion), unaligned~\cite{li2024photomaker, fei2025skyreels} (\eg, identity), and more importantly, unbounded canvas.
 As Frame In-N-Out represents a new task in the video generation domain, we meticulously curated a dedicated evaluation system.
 This includes constructing benchmark datasets for both Frame In and Frame Out scenarios and revising traditional tracking, and identity-preserving metrics to reflect the unique demands of this problem setting.
 We believe this formulation can inspire future research into more expressive and application-driven conditioning research in video generation.

 In summary, this work makes the following contributions: \begin{itemize}[itemsep=0.5pt, topsep=1pt, leftmargin=15pt] \item To the best of our knowledge, this is the first attempt to explore Frame In and Frame Out patterns in video generation. \item We define and curate a training dataset for the Frame In and Frame Out pattern recognition.
-The processed metadata will be released. \item We propose an efficient controllable video Diffusion Transformer that unifies spatiotemporal pixel-aligned motion, unaligned identity reference, and our proposed unbounded canvas conditions at the minimum cost but with stable generative results. \item We provide an evaluation system with a testing dataset and adjusted traditional metrics for the Frame In and Frame Out scenarios.
-We believe our insight and area focus has broad prospects in scenarios such as the film industry or advertising production. \end{itemize}
+The pre-processing code and metadata will be released. \item We propose an efficient controllable video Diffusion Transformer that unifies spatiotemporal pixel-aligned motion, pixel-unaligned identity reference, and our proposed unbounded canvas conditions in one model. \item We provide an evaluation system for the Frame In and Frame Out scenarios and showcase that ours outperform other baselines.
+Our insight and area focus have broad prospects in scenarios such as the film industry or advertising production. \end{itemize}